daviddarnes/alembic/README.md

 Example usage: `{% include site-search.html %}`

-This include has no options. **You'll need to use the search.json file to generate the data required for the search field to work.
-[Copy the search.json](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/daviddarnes/alembic/tree/master/search.json) file into your project at the root level.**
+This include has no options.
+This include will add a block of javascript to the page and javascript reference in order for the search field to work correctly.

 ## Page layouts